 I purposely do not do this but take a different approach: I perform the trades by hand.
 The reason, which I will expand upon in a later article, is that I need to see what can happen with a system.
 A preliminary test, performed by just writing some code and using brute-force to check your idea, may miss something.
 It could cause you to prematurely dismiss your idea or advance an idea where you may have not identified a potential issue.

 For example, sometimes I have found that my system puts me on the wrong side of a trade, which would need to be corrected.
 The manual test allows me to really understand the nuances of a system, even though it can be slow and laborious.
-Just writing a chunk of code is easy and convenient, but it may not always or accurately capture the essence of the system.
+Just writing a chunk of code is easy and convenient, but it may not always or accurately capture the essence of this scalping trading system.
 One added benefit is that it forces me to keep my ideas and system simple.

 The exit is usually by way of profit target and not shown above, but the exit criteria show above only allows us to stay in for one bar.